benjaminfichet/SkinLib/README.md

 - SkinHelpers     - Some helper functions to work with 3dsmax Skins
 - SkinModifierOps - Regular SkinOps functions are available as methods from here!

+The code is **documented** using NaturalDocs, see doc/index.html for a very draft documentation
 ***SkinLib*** is very wip!
 Large parts are to be implemented, any help is appreciated!